FelipeVein/MonteCarloTreeSearch/README.md

 ## Overview

-A simple python implementation of the Monte Carlo Tree Search algorithm applied to Tic-Tac-Toe.
+A simple python implementation of Monte Carlo Tree Search algorithm applied to Tic-Tac-Toe.